dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 If either leader spots the player while “Parleying” the “Accord” result is immediately chosen.
 Every orc in both packs has perception 0 for the duration of the parley.
 When an orc pack’s leader is killed outside of a parley, nothing happens if the pack is hunting the player.
 But the second a leaderless pack is not hunting the player, the pack undergoes succession.
 Succession takes place as follows:

 If there is only one of the highest tier of orcs present, that orc becomes the new leader.
 If ALL the orcs are the same tier, a random leader is chosen.
 Otherwise, all orcs of the highest present tier become hostile and fight to the death.
-When only one remains, that orc becomes leader.
+When only one remains, that orc becomes leader, and heals to full HP.
+The new leader has none of the Accords that the old one had.

 ALL orcs described here are blinded for 1-4 rounds whenever they receive lightening damage.
 *When orcs spawn as the main genus in these environments, fewer orcs will spawn and they will all be friendly to each other.
 When they are a side genus, they spawn as normal.